/>

 Walk through what looks like a typical elementary school hallway to the lower level of the old Ivywild School, and you’ll find Axe and the Oak, a moody, candlelit bar serving some of the best whiskey in town.
 Order a signature flight of whiskey or one of their craft cocktails (like the Tobacco Old-Fashioned), and sip to the tune of a local musician and the chatter of the busy bar.

-6. Motif Jazz Cafe
+5. Motif Jazz Cafe (now closed)

 182 East Cheyenne Mountain Boulevard, Colorado Springs, CO 80906